 The reason an annular tear often develops in the lumbar spine as opposed to other areas of the spine is because the lower back is responsible for supporting the weight and movements of the body.
 The discs in the lumbar spine act as shock absorbers for every impact and movement of the body, allowing the surrounding vertebrae to move and pivot without damage.

 As this disc wears down and tears due to increased weight gain and repetitive motion, certain symptoms may be experienced.
 These symptoms may vary depending on the location of the damaged disc.

 Breaking it down by lumbar disc segment

-The body parts that are affected by symptoms depend on the location of the annular tear within the lumbar spine.
-The largest nerve in the body, the sciatic nerve, originates within the lumbar spine, and nerve compression in the lower back typically results in the set of symptoms known as sciatica.
-A physician’s preliminary diagnosis of the cause of sciatica will be based, in part, on the location of the symptoms.
-The following is a loose guideline of where symptoms might occur if the nerve roots at each level are compressed:
+The body parts that are affected by symptoms depend on the location of the annular tear.
+The largest nerve in the body, the sciatic nerve, is located near the lumbar spine, and nerve compression in the lower back typically results in the set of symptoms known as sciatica.

 Treatment for an annular tear in the lumbar spine

 While the body can generally heal an annular tear through the natural resorption process, symptoms can be managed using conservative treatments to offset the pain while the disc is repaired.
 These conservative treatments, such as pain medication, physical therapy, stretching or exercise, are often effective methods of pain relief.